hyosung11/OSSD/NOTES.md

 Solution 8.1

 Obviously the last answer is most appropriate.
 You need to be patient and respectful.
-When you achieve the exalted status ofbeing a maintainer you will learn how stressful, time consuming and often thankless a task it is.
-Maintainers are squeezed bycontributors from below, and by upstream leaders and reviewers from above.As usual there is not one exact protocol to follow.
-But be a good citizen and appreciate the work people do and next time youhave a change set, your treatment can only be better.
+When you achieve the exalted status of being a maintainer you will learn how stressful, time consuming and often thankless a task it is.
+Maintainers are squeezed by contributors from below, and by upstream leaders and reviewers from above.As usual there is not one exact protocol to follow.
+But be a good citizen and appreciate the work people do and next time you have a change set, your treatment can only be better.

 #### Lab 8.2.
 Small or Large Patches?